osonus/oson/UserGuide.md

 		private boolean setGetOnly = false;

 		/*
-		 * Determine if a field object should inherit its field mapper configuration
-		 * during the processing of its own data: its class mapper and its fields' field mappers */ private boolean inheritMapping = true;
+		 * Determine if a field object should inherit its configuration from a higher level enclosing class */ private boolean inheritMapping = true;

+		/*
+		 * Dertermine if Oson should use @Expose annotation from Gson.
+		 * Once Oson FieldMapper annotation is used, this flag will be disabled
+		 * Full support in seriaze, partial support in deserialize */ private boolean useGsonExpose = false;

 		/*
 		 * class level configurations